-Interest is payable at 3.25% on late payments; and penalties of 5% of tax if paid 30 days late, with a further 5% if unpaid after 6 months.
+Interest is payable at 2.25% on any outstanding balance.
+A penalty of 5% of the outstanding liability is applied if the tax remains unpaid after 30 days, with a further 5% penalty if still unpaid after 6 months.

-As soon as possible, but by 31st August 2020 in order to meet the 31 January 2021 deadline.
-Contact us as early as possible if you will not be able to do this.
+As soon as possible, but by 31st August 2021 in order to meet the 31 January 2022 deadline.
+Please contact us as early as possible if you will not be able to meet this deadline.

 A ‘unique tax reference’ to identify you as a taxpayer.
 We need this to file the return.
 HMRC will issue this when you register for self-assessment if you are not already registered.